Leasehold estate

-A leasehold estate is an ownership of a temporary right to hold land or property in which a lessee or a tenant has rights of real property by some form of title from a lessor or landlord.
+A leasehold estate or a leasehold interest is an ownership of a temporary right to hold land or property in which a lessee or a tenant has rights of real property by some form of title from a lessor or landlord.
 Although a tenant does hold rights to real property, a leasehold estate is typically considered personal property.

 Leasehold is a form of land tenure or property tenure where one party buys the right to occupy land or a building for a given time.
 As a lease is a legal estate, leasehold estate can be bought and sold on the open market.
 A leasehold thus differs from a freehold or fee simple where the ownership of a property is purchased outright and after that held for an indeterminate length of time, and also differs from a tenancy where a property is let (rented) periodically such as weekly or monthly.

 Terminology and types of leasehold vary from country to country.
 Sometimes, but not always, a residential tenancy under a lease agreement is colloquially known as renting.
 The leaseholder can remain in occupation for a fixed period, measured in months or years.
 Terms of the agreement are contained in a lease, which has elements of contract and property law intertwined.